 \section{Conclusions}

-In this paper we present the first high--resolution X-ray microcalorimeter view of the iron-K emission in the prototypical Compton-thick Seyfert galaxy NGC~1068, obtained with XRISM/Resolve.
-Exploiting the unprecedented spectral resolution across the Fe~K band, we derive direct constraints on the ionization state, kinematics, and physical origin of the neutral and ionized iron emission.
-Our main results can be summarized as follows.
+In this paper we presented the first high-resolution X-ray microcalorimeter view of the iron-K emission in the prototypical Compton-thick Seyfert galaxy NGC~1068, obtained with XRISM/Resolve.
+Exploiting the unprecedented spectral resolution across the Fe~K band, we derived direct constraints on the ionization state, kinematics, and physical origin of the neutral and ionized iron emission.
+Our main results can be summarized as follows:

 \begin{itemize} \item The centroid energies of the Fe~K lines and the Fe~K$\beta$/K$\alpha$ flux ratio indicate that the fluorescent emission arises from genuinely neutral material and, together with the upper limit on the Compton shoulder ($\lesssim$8--11\% of the core flux), is dominated by optically thin or only mildly Compton-thick gas.
-This result is unexpected for a source long regarded as a prototypical Compton-thick AGN, although it is consistent with past evidence for significant clumpiness of the putative torus.
-The intrinsic width of the Fe~K$\alpha$ core ($\sigma \simeq 155$~km~s$^{-1}$) implies characteristic emission radii of order $\sim$1~pc, comparable to the directly resolved dusty structures but likely distinct from the material responsible for the line-of-sight obscuration.
+This result is unexpected for a source long regarded as a prototypical Compton-thick AGN, although it is consistent with past evidence of significant clumpiness of the putative torus.
+The intrinsic width of the Fe~K$\alpha$ core ($\sigma \simeq 155$~km~s$^{-1}$) implies characteristic emission radii of order $\sim$1~pc, comparable to the directly resolved dusty structures, but likely distinct from the material responsible for the line-of-sight obscuration.

 \item The \ion{Fe}{xxv} and \ion{Fe}{xxvi} emission lines are found to be remarkably broad, with Gaussian velocity dispersions of $\sigma = 2400 \pm 200$~km~s$^{-1}$.
 Their smooth, symmetric profiles are well reproduced by a biconical outflow model previously developed to explain the [\ion{O}{iii}] and [\ion{O}{iv}] emission, with the \ion{Fe}{xxv}--\ion{Fe}{xxvi} lines tracing a more highly ionized, much faster, and spatially more confined inner phase of the same large-scale bipolar outflow.
-The neutral Fe~K$\alpha$ profile also shows a broader base with a velocity width comparable to that of the ionized lines, possibly consistent with emission from cold clumps embedded in a multiphase outflow.
+The neutral Fe~K$\alpha$ profile also shows a broader base with a velocity width comparable to that of the ionized lines, possibly consistent with emission from cold clumps embedded in a multi-phase outflow.